SiriusCraft/course-6.824-distributed-systems/questions/README.md

 Distributed Shared Memory on Standard Workstations and Operating Systems.
 Suppose that a simplified version of Treadmarks, called Dreadmarks, simply sent all modifications of variables between an acquire and a release to the next processor to acquire the same lock.
 No other modifications are sent.
 What changes does Treadmarks send that Dreadmarks does not?
 Outline a specific simple situation in which Treadmarks would provide more useful or intuitive memory behavior than Dreadmarks.

 #### Answer:

+Treadmarks only send the write notice to the next acquirer about which pages have been invalidated, only a request to invalidated page cause the process to request the modifications; but Dreadmarks send the actual modifications, it would be wasteful if the next process does not use them.